Range of corrosion protection

 Power transmission lines are submerged for shorter and longer sea crossings.
 What length requires cathodic protection at both landfalls?

-As a rule of tumb, until 3000 m sea cable can be protected from the landfall, by on ICCP system.
+As a rule of thumb, until 2000 m sea cable can be protected from the landfall, by one ICCP system.

 Will the anode location impact the maximum length of sea cable that can be protected with only one ICCP system?
 The SINTEF report STF34 F91195 discuss and show calculations and modelling of the potential profile for a 3000 m long sea cable protected by a single cathodic protection system located at one of the landfalls.

 The potential reduction due to cathodic protection (polarisation of the sea cable steel armour) is dominated by the potential drop in the steel armour.
 The potential drop in seawater along the cable amounts to less than 25 % of the armouring potential drop.
 Hence, there is no ideal (optimum) anode locations near the landfall area.

 With anodes located 50-150 m aside for the sea cable and 20-200 m from the shore line, only 40-50 % of the sea cable will be fully cathodically protected.
 This applies both with anodes at 20 m depth or buried in the tidal zone at 1-1.5 m depth.